nchase/memetica/src/2016-10-24-love-for-pipes.md

-# With Love For Pipes
+# With Love For Pipes, Streams, and Redirection

 Pipes, Streams, `STDIN`, and `STDOUT` are all part of the standard UNIX-like toolset and they're 100% worth your time to learn.